rsksmart/devportal-1.0/rif/marketplace/guide/setup.md

 #### Display amount of tokens in the Metamask wallet

 Read [Config Custom Tokens](https://docs.matic.network/docs/develop/metamask/custom-tokens) to add a custom token to the wallet.
-You should add the token address displayed [here](https://developers.rsk.co/rif/token).
+You should add the token address displayed in [RIF Token](https://developers.rsk.co/rif/token).

 ----